SB 258 (Lara) would require cleaning product manufacturers to list their products’ ingredients on product labels and online.

 Many cleaning products include ingredients that are known or suspected to be unsafe, especially in large quantities or with repeated exposure.
 Parents must take special cautions when introducing toxic substances into the home: children are especially susceptible to the effects of toxic chemicals, and young children are also prone to accidentally ingest cleaning products mistaken for food or candy.
 Moreover, many children suffer from allergies or sensibilities to certain substances that are commonly used in cleaning products.
 However, it is very difficult for parents to shield their children from exposure to these substances when manufacturers routinely do not disclose the ingredients in their products.
 Low-income families and children are disproportionately affected: whereas many who would prefer to avoid certain chemicals can afford to shop around or choose products that voluntarily list their ingredients, this is often not possible on a tight budget.

-California pediatricians strongly support SB 258 (Lara).
+California pediatricians urge an AYE vote on SB 258 (Lara).
 We thank you for your public service and leadership on behalf of the health and well-being of children, youth, and families in California.

 Yasuko Fukuda, M.D., Fellow of the American Academy of Pediatrics